MikhailKuklin/data-pipeline-COVID19-monitoring/README.md

 Original idea of this pipeline is to have scheduled jobs with regularly updated table.

 Dashboard is available [here](https://lookerstudio.google.com/reporting/3aab8da6-770b-4877-96e1-e7db7f652e48).
-Note that it will not be update after April 2023.
+Note that it will not be updated after April 2023.

 Detailed description of the project without too deep focus on the tools is given in [the post on my personal page](https://mikhailkuklin.wordpress.com/data-pipeline-for-covid-19-data-dashboarding/).

 >NOTE that starting from 08-03-2023, the data source of Our World in Data [has been changed](https://github.com/owid/covid-19-data/issues/2784) and the data is updated on weekly basis instead of daily (each Thu)

 ![Dashboard](images/covid19.gif)
 ![Dashboard - 7 last days](images/covid19_dashboard2.png)